Run Through the Jungle: Controversy

-The song was later the subject of controversy when Saul Zaentz, the boss of CCR's record label, Fantasy Records, which owns the distribution and publishing rights to the music of Creedence Clearwater Revival, brought a series of lawsuits against John Fogerty, including a claim that the music from Fogerty's 1984 song "The Old Man Down the Road" was too similar to "Run Through the Jungle."
+The song was later the subject of controversy when Saul Zaentz, the boss of CCR's record label, Fantasy Records, which once owned the distribution and publishing rights to the music of Creedence Clearwater Revival, brought a series of lawsuits against John Fogerty, including a claim that the music from Fogerty's 1984 song "The Old Man Down the Road" was too similar to "Run Through the Jungle."
 Zaentz won some of his claims against Fogerty, but lost on the copyright issue (Fantasy, Inc. v.
 Fogerty).
 The judge found that a songwriter cannot plagiarize himself.
 After winning the case, Fogerty sued Zaentz for the cost of defending himself against the copyright infringement claim.
 In such (copyright) cases, prevailing defendants seeking recompense are bound to show that the original suit was frivolous or made in bad faith.

 Fogerty v.
 Fantasy, Inc. became precedent when the United States Supreme Court (1993) overturned lower court rulings and awarded attorneys' fees to Fogerty, without Fogerty having to show that Zaentz's original suit was frivolous.